-The process shall be comprised of the following three parts:
+The process shall comprise the following three parts:

-- (a) determine whether the program is being implemented as documented - (b) appraise whether it is effective as implemented - (c) include provisions to update the qualification program based on the results from the implementation and effectiveness appraisals - (1) Program Implementation.
-The operator shall develop a process to evaluate if the program is being implemented and executed as documented or use Nonmandatory Appendix I, section I-1 as a guide for developing a process. - (2) Program Measures.
+- (a) Determine whether the program is being implemented as documented. - (b) Appraise whether it is effective as implemented. - (c) Include provisions to update the qualification program based on the results from the implementation and effectiveness appraisals. - (1) Program Implementation.
+The operator shall develop a process to evaluate if the program is being implemented and executed as documented or use

+Nonmandatory Appendix I, section I-1 as a guide for developing a process.

+(2) Program Measures.
 The operator shall use the following measure to appraise the effectiveness of the program.
 This measure and any others used shall be periodically reviewed.